checksum

 checksum supports verification of all these formats with ease, so feel free to point it at any old folder structure, Linux CD, whatever, or any .md5 or .sha1 files you have lying around, and get results.

-And in case the above track names got you googled here, yes, checksum also works great in Microsoft® Vista, and Windows 7 of course. ;o)
+And in case the above track names got you googled here, yes, checksum also works great in Microsoft® Vista, and Windows 7, Windows 8, Windows 8.1, Windows 10 and Windows Server of course, even XP! ;o)

 simple checksum

-Drop a file onto simple checksum, get an instant MD5 or SHA-1 hash readout.
+Drop a file onto simple checksum, get an instant MD5, SHA1 or BLAKE2 hash readout.

-Drop two files, and get an instant MD5 or SHA-1 file compare.
+Drop two files, and get an instant MD5, SHA1 or BLAKE2 file compare.

 Drop a file onto simple checksum with a hash in your clipboard, get an instant clipboard hash compare.